 Assess: Are They a Threat, or Not?

-Security practitioners begin the assessment process by outlining their research, which can be summarized in a short series of questions:
+Security practitioners begin the assessment and management process by outlining their research, which can be summarized in a short series of questions:

 - The problem: What does the executive protection manager need to know? (ex: Threat level of POI and recommended action)